SchmidtDSE/afscgap/README.md

  - [sftp-action](https://github.com/Creepios/sftp-action) under the [MIT License](https://github.com/Creepios/sftp-action/blob/master/LICENSE) from Niklas Creepios.
  - [ssh-action](https://github.com/appleboy/ssh-action) under the [MIT License](https://github.com/appleboy/ssh-action/blob/master/LICENSE) from Bo-Yi Wu.

 Next, the visualization tool has additional dependencies as documented in the [visualization readme](https://github.com/SchmidtDSE/afscgap/blob/main/afscgapviz/README.md).
+Similarly, the community flat files snapshot updater has additional dependencies as documented in the [snapshot readme](https://github.com/SchmidtDSE/afscgap/blob/main/snapshot/README.md).

 Finally, note that the website uses assets from [The Noun Project](thenounproject.com/) under the NounPro plan.
 If used outside of https://pyafscgap.org, they may be subject to a [different license](https://thenounproject.com/pricing/#icons).